Overwatering palm trees can be an unexpected problem.

 How Do I Avoid Overwatering Palm Trees?

 The most essential way is prevention of overwatering your palm in the first place.
 That comes with knowing your own Palm Tree Species.
-Especially its original environmental needs.
-Like how much water, how much sun, what kind of soil, etc.
+Especially its original environmental needs

 Just like people, all palms are different.
 Some require more water, and others want drier conditions.
 In fact, palm trees usually tolerate underwatering much better than dealing with overwatering.